 The wiring on the equipment rack is completed.

-The equipment rack is completed, the phone system is installed, the computer network is wired and tested.
+The equipment rack is completed, the phone system is installed, and the computer network is wired and tested.
 The yellow light on the top of the rack is a silence sensor.

 The old WKZE studio was ripped out on Thursday.
 The console was removed and rebuilt with a new control surface